 Standard cost responsibilities and administrative requirements would apply to the existing industry-funded monitoring programs in the Northeast Multispecies and Atlantic Sea Scallop FMPs, but the other omnibus measures would not apply to these existing programs.
-The Council may incorporate these existing industry-funded monitoring programs for available Federal funding in a future action.
+The Council may incorporate these existing industry-funded monitoring programs into the process to prioritize industry-funded monitoring programs for available Federal funding in a future action.
 Future industry-funded monitoring programs in the Multispecies and Scallop FMPs would either expand the existing programs or develop new programs consistent with the omnibus measures.